 If you buy a policy that includes cover for cancellations, keep in mind you won’t have cover for deposits you haven’t made yet (for example, flights you haven’t booked).
 As soon as you do make these deposits, the travel insurance policy you’ve taken out will provide cover for them.

-Why you should consider buying travel insurance before your next birthday
+Why should you consider buying travel insurance before your next birthday?

 Age is one factor that contributes to the cost of travel insurance.
 The price of travel insurance is calculated on the age you are when you buy the policy, not the age you are when you travel.